Diversity, Equity, and Inclusion in Bard Academics

 The semester is well and truly ended.
 Professor of Dance Jean Churchill explores some of the stranger aspects of our "through the looking-glass" experience of the last few months in this AAE entry, "Bobbins and Syllabi."

 8:30 a.m. to 5:00 p.m.,

 Monday through Friday

-*Please note beginning with the academic year 2020-2021, all faculty meetings will begin at 5:40 p.m., due to the change in class schedule.
+*Please note for the fall 2020 semester, all faculty meetings will begin at 5:40 p.m., due to the change in class schedule.
 Agenda and Zoom links to be shared prior to each meeting.

 Wednesday, November 4